uabluerail/indexer/README.md

 Goes over all repos that might have missing data, gets a full checkout from the PDS and adds all missing records to the database.

-### PLC mirror

-Syncs PLC operations log into a local table, and allows other components to resolve `did:plc:` DIDs without putting strain on https://plc.directory and hitting rate limits.

 ## Setup

+* Set up a [PLC mirror](https://github.com/bsky-watch/plc-mirror).
+It'll need a few hours to fetch all the data.
+You can use any other implementation too, the only requirement is that `/${did}` request returns a DID document.
-* Decide where do you want to store the data
+* Decide where do you want to store the data.
+It needs to be on XFS, otherwise ScyllaDB's performance will be very poor.
 * Copy `example.env` to `.env` and edit it to your liking.
     * `POSTGRES_PASSWORD` can be anything, it will be used on the first start of `postgres` container to initialize the database.